-1. Workers: any persons employed by an employer including trainees and apprentices in the hospital and healthcare sector-directly related services and activities.
-Workers who are employed by temporary employment business within the meaning of Council Directive 91/383/EC supplementing the measures to encourage improvements in the safety and health at work of workers with fixed-duration employment relationship or a temporary employment relationship9 fall within the scope of the agreement.

-2. Workplaces covered: healthcare organisations/services in public and private sectors, and every other place where health services/activities are undertaken and delivered, under the managerial authority and supervision of the employer.

-3. Employers: natural/legal persons/organisations having an employment relationship with workers.
-They are responsible for managing, organising and providing healthcare and directly related services/activities delivered by workers.
+- 1. Workers: any persons employed by an employer including trainees and apprentices in the hospital and healthcare sector-directly related services and activities.
+Workers who are employed by temporary employment business within the meaning of Council Directive 91/383/EC supplementing the measures to encourage improvements in the safety and health at work of workers with fixed-duration employment relationship or a temporary employment relationship9 fall within the scope of the agreement. - 2.
+Workplaces covered: healthcare organisations/services in public and private sectors, and every other place where health services/activities are undertaken and delivered, under the managerial authority and supervision of the employer. - 3.
+Employers: natural/legal persons/organisations having an employment relationship with workers.
+They are responsible for managing, organising and providing healthcare and directly related services/activities delivered by workers. - 4.
+Sharps: objects or instruments necessary for the exercise of specific healthcare activities, which are able to cut, prick, cause injury and/or infection.
+Sharps are considered as work equipment within the meaning of Directive 89/655//EEC on work equipment. - 5.
+Hierarchy of measures: is defined in order of effectiveness to avoid, eliminate and reduce risks as defined in article 6 of Directive 89/391/EEC and articles 3, 5 and 6 of Directive 2000/54/EC. - 6.
+Specific preventative measures: measures taken to prevent injury and/or transmission of infection in the provision of hospital and healthcare directly related services and activities, including the use of the safest equipment needed, based on the risk assessment and safe methods of handling the disposal of medical sharps.